ThinkParQ/beegfs-csi-driver/docs/usage.md

 Who: A Kubernetes administrator working closely with a BeeGFS administrator

-Specify the filesystem and parent directory using the *sysMgmtdHost* and *volDirBasePath* parameters respectively.
+Specify the filesystem and parent directory using the `sysMgmtdHost` and `volDirBasePath` parameters respectively.

-Striping parameters that can be specified using the beegfs-ctl command line utility in the *--setpattern* mode can be passed with the prefix *stripePattern/* in the *parameters* map as in the example.
+Striping parameters that can be specified using the beegfs-ctl command line utility in the `--setpattern` mode can be passed with the prefix `stripePattern/` in the `parameters` map as in the example.
 If no striping parameters are passed, the newly created subdirectory will have the same striping configuration as its parent.
 The following parameters have been tested with the driver:

-* *storagepoolid*
+* `storagepoolid`
-* *chunksize*
+* `chunksize`
-* *numtargets*
+* `numtargets`

 NOTE: The effects of unlisted configuration options are NOT tested with the driver.
 Contact your BeeGFS support representative for recommendations on appropriate settings.
-See https://www.beegfs.io/wiki/Striping for additional details.
+See the [BeeGFS documentation on striping](https://doc.beegfs.io/latest/advanced_topics/striping.html) for additional details.

 ```yaml
 apiVersion: storage.k8s.io/v1